upfrontjs/framework/docs/calliope/attributes.md

 Models can be constructed with the `new` keyword.
 This will mass assign attributes to the model while respecting the [guarding](#guarding) settings.

 ::: warning
-When constructing an instance and only passing in another instance of the model:
+When constructing an instance and passing in another instance of the model:
 ```js
 import User from '@Models/User';
 import Shift from '@Models/Shift';